The Schengen Area

 What is the Schengen Information System?

 A designated authority in each participating country has the responsibility for the operation of its section of the SIS.
-The authority, or N-
+The N-

 Should relevant information need to be transferred through the system, another authority acts as the central network exchange, SIRENE (Supplementary Information Request at National Entry) between the state and other cooperating countries.
-From 2013 a new EU institution, the eu-
+In Hungary SIRENE Bureau is part of the International Law Enforcement Cooperation Centre (Hungarian National Police Headquarters).

 Who is affected and what types of data are stored in the SIS?